Phantomxm2021/xrmod-engine-docs-source/docs/docs/experience-manual/tutorial-basics/create-first-arexperience.md

 description: create your first xr(ar/vr/mr) experience case with xrmod engine
 ---

-## Introduce
+## Introduction

-This article will introduce the AR experience of IKEA Place furniture placement in Focus SLAM mode.
+This article will Introduction  the AR experience of IKEA Place furniture placement in Focus SLAM mode.
 Focus SLAM is a focused SLAM algorithm that places the AR virtual body on the position of the indicator.

 ## Prepare